Dynamic mass generation and topological order in overscreened Kondo lattices: Dynamical large- method for the multichannel Kondo lattice

-\emph{Method} --- We assume the spins transform according to a fully antisymmetric representation of SU($N$) and use Abrikosov fermions $S_{{ j}\alpha\beta}=f\dg_{ j\alpha}f\dn_{ j\beta}$ with the constraint $f\dg_{ j\alpha}f\dn_{ j\alpha} =N/2$ to form a self-conjugate representation of spins.
-This introduces a gauge symmetry $f_{ j\alpha}\to e^{i\varphi_{ j}}f_{ j\alpha}$ which we track throughout the paper.
-We maintain the particle-hole (p-h) symmetry for both spins and conduction electrons, which means the constraint is satisfied on average.
-In the impurity case \cite{Jerez1998,Parcollet1998} the spin is overscreened for any number of channels $K$.
-We rescale $J_K\to J_K/N$ and send $N,K\to\infty$ but keep their ratio $\gamma=K/N$ constant.
-The Lagrangian is ~\cite{Parcollet1997,Komijani18}
+We assume that the spins transform according to a fully antisymmetric representation of $\mathrm{SU}(N)$ given by the Abrikosov fermions \cite{Abrikosov1965,Affleck1985,Affleck1988,Arovas1988,Coleman2015}, so that $S_{j\alpha\beta}=f\dg_{j\alpha}f\dn_{j\beta}$, with the constraint $f\dg_{ j\alpha}f\dn_{ j\alpha} =N/2$, forming a self-conjugate representation of spins.
+This introduces a gauge symmetry $f_{ j\alpha}\to e^{i\varphi_{ j}}f_{ j\alpha}$, which we track throughout the paper.
+We maintain the particle-hole (p-h) symmetry for both spins and conduction electrons, which implies that the constraint is satisfied on average.
+In the impurity case \cite{Jerez1998,Parcollet1998}, the spin is overscreened for any number of channels when $K>1$.
+We rescale $J_K\to J_K/N$ and send $N,K\to\infty$ while keeping the ratio $\gamma=K/N$ constant.
+After a Hubbard-Stratonovich (HS) decoupling of the Heisenberg and Kondo interaction, the Lagrangian becomes ~\cite{Parcollet1997,Komijani18}